-The first Sunday of Advent is the Sunday that falls nearest to St. Andrew's Day (which takes place on November 30) .
-The period of Advent is when Christians and Catholics begin preparations to celebrate Christmas and the birth of Jesus Christ.
+The first Sunday of Advent is the Sunday that falls closest to St. Andrew's Day (which takes place on November 30) .
+Advent is a time during which Christians begin their preparations to celebrate Christmas and the birth of Jesus Christ.

 History of Advent

-According to St. Gregory of Tours, Advent was introduced in the 5th century by Bishop Perpetuus, and was initially a period of fasting that lasted from November 11 until Christmas Day, and was also known as the Nativity Fast.
+According to St. Gregory of Tours, Advent was introduced in the 5th century by Bishop Perpetuus and was initially a period of fasting that lasted from November 11 until Christmas Day and was also known as the Nativity Fast.

-How to observe the First Sunday of Advent
+How to Observe the first Sunday of Advent

 Many families will light the first candle on their Advent wreath and gather around it to pray.
 Children, and some adults, will also open the first window on their Advent calendars.

-Churches often have a special service for the first Sunday of Advent, which several churchgoers attend to participate in the special Advent prayers and share in the hope of a Second Coming of Christ.
+Churches often have a special service for the first Sunday of Advent, which several churchgoers attend to participate in the special Advent prayers and share in the hope of the Second Coming of Christ.